 Oh joy, another crowdfunded Tarot deck.
-Let me get my wallet!
+Get out that wallet!

-Everyone will gather ‘round at brunch and applaud your creativity.
+Everyone will gather ‘round at brunch and applaud this new deck’s creativity.
 We’ll all congratulate each other on what indigo empaths we are.
-Then we’ll all go glamping and have a circle in the full moonlight.
+Then we’ll go glamping and have a circle in the full moonlight.
 We’re a coven!
 Special day.
-What a magical creation your new Tarot deck is!
+What a magical creation this new Tarot deck is!

 Please.
-Let’s give it a fucking rest here.
-Damn you, etsy.
-Damn you, Pinterest.
-You and your preening Williamsburg ilk are taking the magic out of magic.
+Let’s have a fucking reality check here.
+Etsy and Pinterest and their preening Williamsburg ilk are taking the magic out of magic.
 Tarot is the new yoga, and yoga is already McDonald’s.

 GTFOver Yourself With That Branding Bullshit